iFaxity/QLib/README.md

 # QLib
 The lightweight alternative to jQuery.
-But still as plugin supportive.
+But more focused at plugins instead of having a large library.
+Aswell as jQuery 1 and 2 being slow and not up to date with most JS functions in the newer browsers.

 QLib works basically like jQuery but has some tweaks.